 Let’s face it: you’re probably using the wrong brush for your hair type.
-It’s a very underrated hair tool category that people should really pay attention to.
+It’s a very underrated hair tool category that people should pay attention to.

-Anyone with fine hair will understand the nuances of caring and styling this hair type.
-It’s not only important to consider the hot tools you use on fine hair, but also the hair brushes for fine hair.
+Anyone with fine hair will understand the nuances of caring for and styling this hair type.
+It’s essential to consider the hot tools you use on fine hair and hairbrushes.

 Pulling, snagging, and ultimately breakage are all consequences of using the wrong hairbrush for fine hair.

-With this in mind, we have put together a list of our top 6 favourite hair brushes for fine hair.
+With this in mind, we have put together the following list to identify the best hair brush for fine hair:

 1. Mason Pearson Sensitive Boar Bristle Hairbrush

-This list starts off strong with the Mason Pearson Hairbrush, an English brand with some serious pedigree.
+This list starts strong with the Mason Pearson Hairbrush, an English brand with some serious pedigree.

-Mason Pearson is a brand that’s over 100 years old, dating back to the Victorian Industrial Revolution.
-It’s hard to reinvent the hair brush but this brand did.
-Mason Pearson invented a hair brush with a “pneumatic cushion”, basically a soft cushion filled with air.
+Mason Pearson is a brand over 100 years old, dating back to the Victorian Industrial Revolution.
+It’s hard to reinvent the hairbrush, but this brand did.
+Mason Pearson invented a hair brush with a “pneumatic cushion,” basically a soft cushion filled with air.
 The brush design itself looks simple, like the textbook definition of a hair brush.
-The rubber pad is actually great for smoothing out the hair without putting undue pressure on strands.
+The rubber pad is excellent for smoothing out the hair without putting undue pressure on strands.

-The premium-grade boar bristles are extra soft–suitable for fine hair and for sensitive scalps.
+The premium-grade boar bristles are extra soft–suitable for fine hair and sensitive scalps.
 The hair brush detangles hair gently, while not pulling and tugging the hair (which can lead to hair breakage).
 In addition, the brush works to exfoliate the roots and in turn boost circulation and polishes the hair strands effortlessly.

-Now, it’s easy to see the benefits of this product but there’s one glaring con and that’s the price.
+Now, it’s easy to see the benefits of this product, but there’s one glaring con, and that’s the price.
 If you’re asking, “What on earth can justify that expenditure?”
-I’m right there with you but I learned this hair brush has a cult following for a reason.
-The hair brushes are made by hand since their invention in 1885 and they last years and years.
+I’m right there with you, but I learned this hair brush has a cult following for a reason.
+The hair brushes have been made by hand since their invention in 1885, and they last years and years.

-If you’re tired of brushing and still ending up with frizz, the Mason Pearson is your saviour.
-It brushes your hair with the slightest hint of pressure and yet somehow, your locks end up shiny from root to tips without frizz.
+If you’re tired of brushing and still ending up with frizz, the Mason Pearson is your savior.
+It brushes your hair with the slightest hint of pressure, and yet somehow, your locks end up shiny from root to tips without the frizz.